Drop Impact Dynamics of Complex Fluids: A Review: Outlook

 \section{Outlook}

 In this review, we have summarized current work on the drop impact of complex fluids on solid substrates.
-Drop impact studies at high velocities enable us to study fluid properties at very high stresses, often beyond the range of typical rheometers, and in the absence of boundary conditions.
-This work thus has strong potential to enhance not only our understanding of drop impact, but additionally to lead to a significant expansion in our understanding of the rheology of complex fluids under high stresses.
+Drop impact enables us to study fluid properties at very high stresses, often beyond the range of typical rheometers, and in the presence of a free deformable surface.
+Insights developed in this field are not only limited to drop impact, but have tremendous potential to further our understanding of the flow behaviour of complex fluids under dynamic conditions.